Last updated on

 Mid-century Modern Lighting Style

 The use of smart technology in homes is rising.
 This includes setting the light to turn on at a specific time so it appears as if someone was home even when they’re not.
 The covers can be sleek and modern to appeal to renters, are affordable since you don’t need any items besides the cover, and have ease of access with smartphones.

 Pendant lights are not going out of style anytime soon.
-They are establishing as a timeless kitchen lighting choice.
+They are established as a timeless kitchen lighting choice.
 Pendants are ideal task lights and they come in a vast variety of styles.
 It makes them very versatile.

 You can have a pendant light in a kitchen and you should.
 They are ideal for kitchen islands, kitchen bars, and dining areas.